Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 	> mpi.quit()

 This output shows that there is a master and three worker nodes running, each with distinct IP addresses.
+You may see the same IP address repeated multiple times, once for every processor core available on a machine.

 Now, to do some actual work with your MPI cluster, run the following command: